Chadley08/EarthdawnGamemasterAssistant/README.md

 # EarthdawnGamemasterAssistant
-A desktop application for game masters and player characters for Earthdawn 4 edition.
-Its primary features will be a character creator and combat assistance tool.
+A desktop application for both game masters and player characters running Earthdawn 4th edition campaigns.
+Its primary features will be a character creation tool and combat assistance tool.